shahidshabbir-se/rfitness/README.md

 - **Square API Connection Errors**: Verify your access token and environment settings
 - **Check-in Verification Failures**: Ensure the phone number format matches what's in Square
 - **Webhook Processing Issues**: Check the webhook signature key and endpoint configuration
+- **Database Connection Issues**: Verify your PostgreSQL connection string and credentials

 ### Debugging

 - Check the server logs for error messages
 - Use the System Status tab in the admin dashboard to verify Square API connectivity
 - For local development, use the Network tab in browser DevTools to inspect API requests
+- For database issues, connect directly to PostgreSQL to verify data integrity

 ## Contributing